 -Roads are usually unmaintained and rough

 Most roads on BLM and National Forest land are rough and unmaintained.
-If you don’t have an AWD, you’re going to want to always scout out a location.
-You never know what could be in your way, including mud, deep water, fallen trees, and low hanging branches.
+If you don’t have an AWD, you’re going to want to scout out a location.
+You never know what could be in your way, including mud, deep water, fallen trees, and low-hanging branches.

 -Cell service may be spotty

-You cannot expect to get cell coverage and the Internet at every single boondocking spot.
-Sometimes, you are really out in the middle of nowhere.
+You cannot expect to get cell coverage and Internet at every single boondocking spot.
+Sometimes, you are out in the middle of nowhere.

-If not getting the Internet is a concern for you, I’m here to put your mind at ease.
+If not having access to the Internet is a concern for you, I’m here to put your mind at ease.
 David designed the WiFi system that allows us to get internet in some of the most remote locations in the United States.
-Go check out our article: How to Get the Fastest Off-Grid Internet.

 Finding Free Camping Near Me in the US & Canada